 WHO WE ARE

-The mission of the Collaborative for Rural Primary care, Research, Education and Practice (Rural PREP) is to improve and sustain rural health through community engagement and research in rural primary care health professions education.Read More
+Rural PREP’s mission is to improve and sustain rural health through community engagement and research in rural primary care health professions education.Read More

 WHAT IS A COMMUNITY OF PRACTICE?